OpenLiberty/sample-acmegifts/README.md

 * Java 8 - Java 8 must be used to compile and run this project.

-* MongoDB - [MongoDB](https://www.mongodb.com/) v3.4.6 must be installed and either set on the environment path or set using the <mongo.path> property in the
+* MongoDB - [MongoDB](https://www.mongodb.com/) v3.4.6 must be installed and either set on the environment path or set using the <mongo.path> property in sample-acmegifts/pom.xml.
-   AcmeGifts pom.xml.

 * Running in admin mode (Windows only) - Maven commands must be run in admin mode to ensure that the Mongo databases are successfully auto-started in the background